electron-userland/electron-webpack/docs/en/configuration.md

 ```

 ### White-listing Externals
 Since `webpack` is set to target the `electron` environment, all modules are treated as [externals](https://webpack.js.org/configuration/externals/).
 Unfortunately, there can be a few situations where this behavior may not be expected by some modules.
-For the case of Vue UI libraries that provide raw `*.vue` components, they will needed to be whitelisted.
-This ensures that `vue-loader` is able to compile them as the module originally expected.
+For the case of some Vue UI libraries that provide raw `*.vue` components, they will needed to be white-listed.
+This ensures that `vue-loader` is able to compile them as the UI library originally expected.

 ```json
 "electronWebpack": {